 The ‘old’ First Class cabin configuration features 10 seats, with 3 seats on each side and two pairs of seats in the center (row 2 & 3).

 The ‘new’ First Class cabin configuration features 9 seats, with 3 seats on each side, one single seat (row 2), and one pair of seats in the middle (row 3).

 The new First Class cabin layout offers a much better experience than the old product since the new seats are semi-enclosed suites with plenty of privacy.
 Unfortunately, it isn’t easy to know in advance which product you’ll get as last-minute plane substitutions are such a frequent occurrence with Thai Airways.
 Still, I was lucky that the flight to Munich was operated by a Boeing 747 with the new First Class configuration.

 The new First Class cabin features an almost tropical retro-look.
 The light grey suite walls are partly covered with wooden panels, with the ‘mahogany’ theme persisting in the dark, purple seat fabrics and the leather arm- and footrests.
 Bright yellow pillows, blankets, and headrests make for a remarkable and colorful contrast.

-Two rather small lavatories for the exclusive use of First Class passengers are located in the back of the cabin.
-A narrow, long galley is located beside the lavatories, along with the windows on the right side of the aircraft, which is a rather odd configuration since it means that passengers in the Business Class cabin on the left side of the plane are looking onto this galley’s wall.
+Two relatively small lavatories for the exclusive use of First Class passengers are located in the back of the cabin.
+A narrow, long galley is situated beside the lavatories, along with the windows on the aircraft’s right side, which is a rather odd configuration since it means that passengers in the Business Class cabin on the left side of the plane are looking onto this galley’s wall.